Pika

 1. selling complex, high-efficiency units and

-1. navigating the cumbersome process of filing the rebates that incentivize these sales.trategic
+1. navigating the cumbersome process of filing the rebates that incentivize these sales.

 My Role

 • Sole designer.
-Drove over $1.6M in combined revenue by owning the end-to-end design for two core products.
+Drove over $1.6M in combined revenue by owning the end-to-end design & research for core products.

-• Led the redesign of a native iPad app, converting monthly active users into daily users and landing the company's biggest client.
+• Led the conversion of web tool to a native iPad app, converting monthly active users into daily users .

-• Spearheaded a strategic pivot to a 0-1 dashboard that transformed a manual back-office workflow and doubled revenue.
+• Led research that resulted in a strategic pivot to a 0-1 dashboard that transformed a manual back-office workflow and doubled revenue.

-• Defined the design process, established a critique culture, and introduced AI-first tools to operate at the speed of 5 developers.
+• Defined the design process, established a critique culture, and introduced an AI prototyping workflow and a basic design system to operate at the speed of 5 developers.

 Solution